How to Sew a Dog Bone Toy

 - Sewing machine

-Dog Bone Toy Pattern and Cutting
+Print the Dog Bone Pattern and Cut the Fabric

-If you are making the large dog bone, place the straight edge of the template on the fold.
-When working with thicker fabric, like sherpa,... it's best to cut out only one piece at a time.
+Using two layers of the outer fabric, pin the pattern piece to the fabric, keeping the dog bone shape straight on the grain of the fabric.
+If you're making the large dog bone, place the straight edge of the template on the fold.
+And if you're working with thicker fabric, such as sherpa, it's best to cut only one piece at a time.

 Cut out the dog bone shape.
-Repeat with the inner fabric so you end up with two outside pieces and two inside pieces.Continue to 3 of 6 below.
+Next, repeat with the inner fabric, so you end up with two outside pieces and two inside pieces.

 Layer and Pin the Fabric